 Microsoft?
 Same thing.
 Billions.

-They should have been crippled and resurrected from the graveyard thanks to the subscriptions change of business model if we listened to that non-sense.
+Were they crippled and then resurrected from the graveyard thanks to the subscriptions change of business model?
+Don't listen to that non-sense.

-Did they suddenly came out of the graveyard?
+Did they suddenly come out of the graveyard?
 Certainly not.

-The day they shut down their business, the apps that you rent are not usable anymore and the end-users they're supposed to serve lose everything.
+Subscription-based apps are at risk the day they shut down their business.
+The apps that you rent are likely not usable anymore and the end-users they're supposed to serve lose everything.
 Data included.
 Data that you can be sure is analyzed for their own use.

 That's why I moved away from Adobe, Office365, Quicken, Banktivity and the likes.